ptrgags/pattern-spotting/README.md

 This repository is for me to catalogue notable patterns with examples and recipes for implementing them.
 I'm particularly interested in exploring connections between disciplines.
-For example, the following diagram might be representing a zig-zag frieze pattern in art, or perhaps an up-and-down arpeggio pattern in music:
+For example, the following diagram might represent a zig-zag frieze pattern in art, or perhaps an up-and-down arpeggio pattern in music:

 ```